-To assist in the effectiveness and smooth running of the Charity, the Board continues to resource two sub-committees to help oversee certain aspects of the Charity's work.
-Sub-committees are currently set up for: finance and risk and for research (Scientific Advisory Committee).
+To assist in the effectiveness and smooth running of the Charity the Board continues to resource two sub-committees to help oversee certain aspects of the Charity's work.
+Sub-committees are currently set up for: finance, risk and safeguarding and for research (Scientific Advisory Committee).

 The day-to-day management of the Charity is delegated to the CEO, supported by the staff team.
-At the close of the year, staffing consisted of ten staff: a chief executive (four days a week); a head of finance & operations (four days a week); an operations manager (full time); two fundraising managers and one fundraising officer (full time); a head of support (full time) and two support workers - one in London (four days a week) and one in Birmingham (four days per week); an information & research manager (three days per week).
+At the close of the year, staffing consisted of ten staff: a chief executive (four days per week); a head of finance & operations (four days per week); an operations manager (full time); two fundraising managers and one fundraising officer (two full time and one four days per week); a head of support services (four days per week) and two support workers - one in London (four days per week) and one in Birmingham (four days per week); and a communications manager (three days per week).

-The Childhood Eye Cancer Trust is no- affiliated with any other charitable organisation and has no related parties except as shown in the notes to the accounts.
-The Charity is a member of the Association of Medical Research Charities, the National Institute of Health Research, and other charities with similar aims to CHECT working within the field of eye health, childhood cancers, genetic disorders, and rare disease.
+The Childhood Eye Cancer Trust is not affiliated with any other charitable organisation and has no related parties except as shown in the notes to the accounts.
+The Charity is a member of the Association of Medical Research Charities, the National Institute of Health Research, and other charities with similar aims to CHECT working within the field of eye health, childhood cancers, genetic disorders, and rare diseases.